SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-linux-on-azure.md

 ---
 title: "Linux on Azure"
-excerpt: "A comprehensive review of deployment and management of Linux on Azure."
+excerpt: "This comprehensive learning path reviews deployment and management of Linux on Azure.
+Learn about cloud computing concepts, Linux IaaS and PaaS solutions and benefits and Azure cloud services.
+Discover how to migrate and extend your Linux-based workloads on Azure with improved scalability, security, and privacy."
 type: collection
 price: Free
-length: PT10H6M
+length: PT11H1M
 heat: 205

 provider: